Zero Landfill Waste

 Where are the Hard to Recycle Materials stations located?

 Most major buildings have a location designated for Hard to Recycle Materials.
 The closest location is listed on the small, orange sign located at each standard collection station.
 If you do not see a location listed on this orange sign, please contact Emory Auxiliary Services at 404.727.9275 or at deena.keeler@emory.edu.
-For locations of all hard-to-recycle Materials Stations, please view the sustainability map.
+For locations of all hard-to-recycle Materials Stations, please view this list of sites.

 What should we place in the Hard to Recycle Materials Stations?